EarthWalkSoftware/debian-base-gui/README.md

 A graphical dialog should appear containing the *mousepad* editor main window.
 Exit the *mousepad* program, then exit the container (*exit* 2 times).

 #### Test 2
-Add a new volume to the command above, mapping a local folder container text documents (e.g. *$HOME/Documents*) to an arbitrary folder in the container (e.g. - */documents*):
+Add a new volume to the command above, mapping a local folder container text documents (e.g., *$HOME/Documents*) to an arbitrary folder in the container (e.g., */documents*):

     -v ${HOME}/Documents:/documents